 | 100% | 0 dB (full) | 0 dB (full) | 0 dB (full) | 0 dB (full) | 0 dB (full) |

-Attenuation profiles require firmware 3.2 or later on both the knob and the base station.
-Update both devices via the AuralSync app before configuring this feature.
+Attenuation profiles require base station (CPU2) firmware 3.5.0 or later.
+Update the WVC base station via the AuralSync app before configuring this feature.
+Update the WVC base station via the AuralSync app before configuring this feature.
 See the Firmware Updates article for instructions.

 Accessing the Volume Curve Setting